Are screens a hot spot in your family?

 You're not alone.

-Try this three step approach to managing screens:
+Try this three-step approach to managing screens:

 1. Think about your values:

 It’s our values that help us define our approach and help us set our family rules around screens.
-Each family will differ but getting clear on your values such as the importance of family time, sleep and wellbeing, respect and interest in others will guide you to set appropriate, respectful and authentic limits and boundaries.
+Each family will differ but getting clear on your values such as the importance of family time, sleep and fresh air, respect and interest in others will guide you to set appropriate, respectful and authentic limits and boundaries.

 Here’s an example of how our values might be are reflected in our approach to screens: